F3DS-Package/F3DS-Package/README.md

 # Fortran Fine-volume Fluid Dynamics Solver (F3DS) Flamework & Collection

-F3DS is the Modern Fortran (such as Fortran 2003, 2008, ...) library for development fluid dynamics solvers by Fine-volume method (FVM).
+F3DS is the modern Fortran (such as Fortran 2003, 2008, ...) library for development fluid dynamics solvers by Fine-volume method (FVM).
 This library support for Object Oriented Desing (OOD) and Structure of Arrays (SoA) layout.
 We provide a fast, maintainable FVM library and solvers.